medic/cht-docs/content/en/apps/guides/hosting/4.x/adding-tls-certificates.md

 ## Certbot certificate

-_The Certbot integration requires CHT 4.2.0 or later_
+_This Feature available on CHT 4.2.0 or later_

-If you have a deployment with a publicly accessible domain name, you can have Certbot automatically create free TLS certificates by using [their Docker image](https://hub.docker.com/r/certbot/certbot/).
+If you have a deployment with a static, public IP and a domain name pointing to that IP, you can have Certbot automatically create free TLS certificates by using [their Docker image](https://hub.docker.com/r/certbot/certbot/).

+Assuming your CHT instance is running with the default self signed cert.
+Be sure to change `cht.example.com` to your domain first though:

 Assuming your CHT instance is **already running with the default self-signed cert**: